kdurance/100-days-of-code/log.md

 Worked on my responsive about me pages and did some Bootstrap learning.

 Ran into issues with a work-around to use one image for small screens and a different image for larger ones.
 When I used a background image, a fine line of white pixels showed up around the image for reasons unknown, which looked terrible with the border around it and there was no way to fix it that I could find.
 I ended up just using display: none which left the image quality intact and worked.<br><br>

+#### Day 56: April 7, 2021
+Spent the day reading You Don't Know JS Yet.

+I really want and need to understand how JavaScript works under the hood to both prepare for learning React next week and for interviewing.
+I ended up doing a bunch of side research as well, reading a bunch of articles to make sure I'm understanding the CS terms referenced in the book.
+Decided to nix Bootstrap learning.
+It's just not a priority right now.<br><br>

+#### Day 57: April 8, 2021
+Focused on the DOM today and understanding how and why it works the way it does.
+I also worked on some freeCodeCamp JavaScript challenges for learning reinforcement.<br><br>